benoitbeaulieu-ls/lame_writeup/HTB/Lame.md

 ![Screenshot from 2021-04-27 09-33-34.png](../_resources/2619fb79bd3d4d868fe61150134720fe.png)

 I tried a few priviledge escalations from exploitdb with no luck.
-After digging around Google for a bit I was able to find an priviledge escalation that might work.
+After digging around Google for a bit I was able to find a priviledge escalation that might work.

 First step is to set up a server